7frank/input-device-actions/README.md

 - though the library is primarily targeted to solve they keymap via actions, we should expose the same functionality without the actions
   - (this is useful where no configuration will be necessary ike with the gyro maybe)

+## TODO

+- currently rebinding keys will not work via gui

 # +++++++++++++++++++++++++++++++++++++++++++++++++++++++

 _Psst — looking for a more complete solution?
 Check out [SvelteKit](https://kit.svelte.dev), the official framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing._